-During this time on the ranch, she continued to draw and took up painting.
-She did commissioned works when time allowed but felt a strong desire to create in the three dimensional.
-She knew it would be a big step and quite an undertaking, but she felt that God was leading her in the direction of sculpture.
-So, with faith, she devoted all her time, energy and means to create bronzes.
+During her time ranching, Kristi continued to draw and began painting with oils, completing commissioned works when time allowed.
+She also began training in three dimensional artwork.
+It was a big step to eventually learn the complex process of producing bronze sculptures, but there came a time where she could devote herself to making that possible.
 After completing her first bronze in 1998, she knew this is where she belonged; it was here that she felt fulfilled and satisfied.
 Finally she had found a medium that would allow her to create with all the detail, texture, movement and spirit that was within her.

 She chose Joseph Bronze, a foundry in Joseph, Oregon, to be her second home.
-Superb quality of workmanship, the accommodating attitude and the friendly staff at the foundry were just a few of the reasons for making this choice where Kristi will trust her works into the hands of others.
-She spends countless hours there with the staff to ensure that each casting met her satisfaction.
+Superb quality of workmanship and friendly staff made this a place where Kristi could trust her work was in good hands as she spent countless hours there ensuring that each casting met her satisfaction.
 When Joseph Bronze closed their doors, Kristi found the same dedication to quality at Parks Bronze in Enterprise, Oregon.

 When undertaking a new sculpture, Kristi does extensive research if there is an area she's not familiar with.
 It's crucial the work be not only pleasing to look at, but also correct.
 She meticulously sculpts her bronzes with exceptional detail, realism, authenticity and her entire heart.
 Her hope is that when the bronzes are viewed by cowboys, ranchers or anyone who is involved with the western way of life, their hearts are moved and they feel the experience of that moment frozen in time.
 Her faith in God, her passion for art and for the west has given her a vision to spend the rest of her life sharing this with the world.